This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 The Amazfit Verge offers Limited Features but delivers an Excellent Performance.

-You can connect the Amazfit Verge into a computer as a USB mass storage, which can be more appealing to me compared to the onboard Wi-Fi.
+You can connect the Amazfit Verge into a computer as a USB mass storage, which can be more appealing than the onboard Wi-Fi.

 But, despite being built on Android, the interface omits support for additional programs.
 Furthermore, the Amazfit app for Android and iOS lacks on modifying the settings of the app.
 Apart from this, there is no support for swimming-related actions, which is a deal-breaker for swimming fans or specialists.